Ticola/GifTastic/README.md

 ![Trivie Quiz](assets/images/GifImage.png)

-This Game was created with:
+This Page was created with:
 ```
 HTML
 CSS